Friday, June 23, 2017

 Review

-Unlike the previous interpretations that includes the 1932 classic and the loose remake of the trilogy, it was a hollow, overblown and misguided attempt to thirdly re-embrace the titular character's origins and the supernatural themes.
-Audiences weren't interested in the new revitalisation of an iconic monster that was less mummified and swapped of its gender.
-The feature of its story is too wrapped with exposition and some of the plot points were unnecessarily added to the beginning of a newly rejuvenated universe of scary monsters by Universal.
+Unlike its previous interpretations, it is an overblown and misguided attempt to re-embrace the titular character's origins and supernatural themes.
+Audiences weren't interested in the new revitalisation of an iconic monster that was less mummified and gender-swapped.
+The story gets too wrapped in exposition.
+Some plot points got unnecessarily added to the beginning of Universal's newly rejuvenated universe of scary monsters.

 Star rating: (4/10) Below Average